 The Sustainable Purchasing Research Initiative produces actionable knowledge about sustainable purchasing globally.
-SPRI is a cross-university collaboration between researchers in ASU’s School of Sustainability, the School of Public Affairs, the Center for Organization Research and Design and faculty in other ASU units.
-It is leading several large international studies with research partners worldwide who are collaborating to understand the facilitators and barriers of sustainable purchasing across a variety of institutional settings.
+SPRI is a cross-university collaboration between researchers in ASU’s School of Sustainability, the School of Public Affairs, Thunderbird School of Global Management, W.P.
+Carey School of Business and faculty in other ASU units.
+Our research is at the forefront of issues affecting sustainable purchasing, including the future of procurement, innovative collaborations and organization change.
+We engage research partners internationally to understand the facilitators and barriers of sustainable purchasing across numerous institutional settings.

 Our Core Values